mammuth/Google-WolframAlpha-Integration/README.md

 Google-WolframAlpha-Integration
 ===============================

-Just a Test and Playground for Chrome Extensions
+Just a Test and Playground for Chrome Extensions.
+And Git.